valory-xyz/open-autonomy/docs/get_started.md

 Even though printing "Hello World" on their local console is far from being an exciting functionality, this example shows a number of  nontrivial elements that are key elements in an {{agent_service}}:

-* The service defines a sequence of "atomic" well-defined actions whose execution in the appropriate order achieves the intended functionality.
+* The service defines a sequence of "atomic," well-defined actions whose execution in the appropriate order achieves the intended functionality.
 * The agents have to interact with each other to execute the overall functionality, and reach a consensus on a number of decisions at certain moments (e.g., who is the agent that prints the message in each period).
 * The agents are also allowed to execute actions on their own.
 In this simple example it just consists of printing a local message.
 * Agents have to use a global store for persistent data (e.g., which was the last agent that printed the message).